harshkhandeparkar/tauri-settings/README.md

 ### Installation
 1. Install the `tauri-plugin-settings` Tauri plugin.
   - Run the command `cargo add tauri-plugin-settings` inside `src-tauri`.
 This will add the package to the `Cargo.toml` file.
   - Load the plugin in the `src-tauri/main.rs` file.
-See the [plugin docs](https://harshkhandeparkar.github.io/tauri-settings/rust/tauri_plugin_settings#getting-started) for loading instructions.
+See the [plugin docs][rust-docs] for loading instructions.
 2. Install the `tauri-settings` JS plugin wrapper.
   - Using npm: `npm install tauri-settings`.
   - Using pnpm: `pnpm add tauri-settings`.